gorkafraga/CRS/Filenames.md

+# Main issues
+>
+> - [ ] **Information and length**: informative filenames to minimize reliance on additional 'key' metadata file, while avoiding too long names
+> - [ ] **Lab-specific restrictions**:  e.g., filenames in Synchrotron in France cannot be modified after recording, while in Japan they could
+> - [ ] **Unifying**: Data from the same specimen maybe acquired in two locations, but assigned numeric label may not correspond.
+JP10 is not FR10 necessarily

 # Formatting principles
 - No white spaces
 - Only letters, numbers, hyphens, and underscores
 - Do not rely on letter case
 - Use separators (hyphen or underscore) in a systematic and meaningful way.

-> Known issues
-> - [ ] **Information and length**: informative filenames to minimize reliance on additional 'key' metadata file, while avoiding too long names
-> - [ ] **Lab-specific restrictions**:  e.g., filenames in Synchrotron in France cannot be modified after recording, while in Japan they could
-> - [ ] **Unifying**: Data from the same specimen maybe acquired in two locations, but assigned numeric label may not correspond.
-JP10 is not FR10 necessarily

 # Name fields
 On this section: